Warren Gish: Research

-and with the distance limitation entering into the calculation of E-values.
+with the distance limitation incorporated into the calculation of E-values.

-Between 2001 and 2003, Gish improved the speed of the DFA code used in WU-BLAST.

-Gish also proposed multiplexing query sequences to speed up BLAST searches by an order of magnitude or more (MPBLAST); implemented segmented sequences with internal sentinel bytes, in part to aid multiplexing with MPBLAST and in part to aid analysis of segmented query sequences from shotgun sequencing assemblies;
+Gish proposed multiplexing query sequences to speed up BLAST searches by an order of magnitude or more (MPBLAST) and implemented segmented sequences with internal sentinel bytes, in part to aid multiplexing with MPBLAST and in part to prevent alignments from extending across segment boundaries when analyzing segmented query sequences from shotgun sequencing assemblies.

-and directed use of WU-BLAST as a fast, flexible search engine for accurately identifying and masking genome sequences for repetitive elements and low-complexity sequences (the MaskerAid package for RepeatMasker).
+He also directed use of WU-BLAST as a fast, flexible search engine for accurately identifying and masking genome sequences for repetitive elements and low-complexity sequences (the MaskerAid package for RepeatMasker).